a-rust/trending-crypto/README.md

 ## Project Description

-* This project will involve building a command line tool that interacts with the API of [Coingecko.com](https://www.coingecko.com/).
+* This project will involve building a command line tool that interacts with the API of [Coingecko.com](https://www.coingecko.com/)

-* The command line tool will display the top trending cryptocurrencies for any given day.
+* Full documentation of Coingecko's API can be found at https://www.coingecko.com/en/api/documentation

+* The 'search/trending' endpoint of the API gives the top 7 most searched cryptocurrencies within the last 24 hours

-* This README will update as the project progresses.
+* **This README will update as the project progresses**

+## Steps taken (note to self; will remove later)

+API:
+- [x] Find API baseurl and endpoint for trending cryptocurrencies
+- [x] Define a function that will return the json format of the data

+Command Line Tool: